Redant136/Cookbook/Homemade - Antoine Chevalier/Homemade - Antoine Chevalier.md

 2. Mix ingredients until blended.
 3. Roll into 24 balls.
 Place 2 inches apart on baking sheets.
 Flatten each in criss cross pattern with a fork.
 4. Bake 15 minutes.
 Cool on baking sheet 5 minutes.
 Remove to wire rack; cool completely.
+## Baking
+### Apple tart

+#### Ingredients
+##### For the dough
+- 2 cup all-purpose flour
+- 10 tablespoons butter, at room temperature
+- Pinch of salt
+- 4 tablespoons cold water
+##### For the tart
+- 2 pounds apples (preferably renette: Golden Delicious can substitute)
+- 6 tablespoons butter
+- 1/2 cup sugar
+#### Instructions
+1. Mix all the dough ingredients together to obtain a soft dough.
+Do not overwork the dough.
+2. Split the dough in 2, one with 2/3 of the dough, and the other with the rest.
+Wrap the dough in plastic and refrigerate it for 30 minutes.
+3. Preheat the oven to 325°F. Peel and core the apples, then cut each one into 8 wedges.
+4. Place the bigger piece of dough in a pie tray and place half the butter, 5 tablespoons of sugar and the apples.
+5. Cook the pie on the **STOVE** until the sugar caramelizes, around 15 minutes.
+6. Remove the pie from the over and put in the rest of the butter and sugar.
+Close the pie with the rest of the dough and make vent holes with a fork.
+7. Cook the pie for around 30\~45 minutes or until the top of the pie is golden brown and serve.
 ## Pastry
 ### Coffee cream puff